noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ---

-# Thank you for listening
+# You can try it!

 https://github.com/noppefoxwolf/Zenmoji

+^ The source code for this talk is open-source and called Zenmoji.
+^ You can try it out!

+---

 ## My name is Tomoya

-- Solo iOS app developer
+- Solo iOS app developer in 🇯🇵
-- DAWN for Mastodon
+- **DAWN for Mastodon**
+- github.com/noppefoxwolf
 - WWDC24 attendee

 ![right fit](Original@512x512.png)

-^ The source code for this talk is open-source and called Zenmoji.
 ^ My name is Tomoya.
-I develop a Mastodon app.
+^ I develop a 3rd party Mastodon app called DAWN.
 ^ Enjoy the rest of try!Swift!
 ^ Thank you!